A Gutzwiller trace formula for stationary space-times: Novelty of the method

 \section{Novelty of the method}

 In this section, we use the operator pencil formulation to show that our trace formula is not a simple consequence of separating variables and employing the Duistermaat-Guillemin trace formula.

 If $X$ commutes with $P$ then the pencil \eqref{pencil} can be factorised into linear scalar factors using spectral calculus.
-If they do not commute one might hope that one can achieve a factorization modulo smoothing operators using pseudodifferential operators.
-The following theorem shows that this is possible only very special cases.
+If they do not commute one might hope that one can achieve a factorization modulo smoothing operators using two self-adjoint pseudodifferential operators.
+The following theorem shows that this is possible only in very special cases.

 \begin{lem} Suppose there exist self-adjoint classical pseudodifferential operators $Q_1,Q_2$ on $\Sigma$ such that

 where $K$ is a polynomial family of smoothing operators.
 Then $\mathcal{L}_\beta \tilde h =0$, i.e. the shift vector field is a Killing field for the metric $\tilde h$. \end{lem} \begin{proof} Considering the equation on the level of principal symbols one obtains that $Q_1, Q_2$ must be first order operators with